Adaptation of species

 - Savings and cash reserves as non-circulating money

 - Offshore investment and reinvestment of offshore profits in offshore activities often as a tax avoidance scheme

-All of these financial resources flow away from the supply side production of goods and services and capital goods because, compared with the encapsulated markets, which become highly speculative and attractive in terms of ease of gain, they appear to be risky because the relative wealth and income in the sector is progressively reduced leading to an increasingly lower purchasing power and therefore consumption and therefore real "demand".
+All of these financial resources flow away from the supply side production of goods and services and capital goods.
+This is because, compared with the encapsulated markets, which become highly speculative and attractive in terms of ease of gain, production appears to be risky because the relative wealth and income in the sector is progressively drained away into assets leading to an increasingly lower purchasing power of wage-earners and therefore consumption and therefore real "demand".
 The falling levels of investment funds offered at increasing interest rates delivers the long term Cantillon effect.

 This is why the modern concept of the so-called "trickle down effect" is a product of vivid imaginations rather than fact.